Healthdirect Free Australian health advice you can count on.

 How is stomach cancer diagnosed?

 Your doctor will talk to you and examine you.
-You might be referred for tests to understand your symptoms and reach a diagnosis.
+They may refer you for tests to investigate your symptoms, including:

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.

 Treatment for stomach cancer depends on the stage of your disease, the severity of symptoms and your overall health.
-The options include:
+Options may include:

-• surgery to remove part or all of your stomach (partial or total gastrectomy)
+• surgery to remove part or all of your stomach — known as a partial or total gastrectomy

-• treatment can be more effective if the cancer is found in its early stages, though early stomach cancer may not cause symptoms
+Treatment can be more effective if the cancer is found in its early stages.
+However, it can be difficult to diagnose stomach cancer early, as it may not cause symptoms.

 Can stomach cancer be prevented?